-Open Space and Offsetting Carbon Emission Activities Silver 1.
-The city is working with the South Coast Air Quality Management District to plant over 1500 low-VOC citrus trees.
-Gold 2.
-The city owns and manages 16 citrus groves throughout the city, totaling 209 acres of preserved open space.
-3. The city planted 1,046 trees in 2008, as a part of its ongoing Tree Planting Program.
-Annually the city plants 200 - 300 trees on average. - 4.
-The city recently approved a study that allows rural property owners to transfer the development rights for their property to would-be developers in urban areas, thereby allowing the rural areas to stay rural and also promoting higher urban density and infill development, as opposed to urban sprawl. - 5.
+Level Open Space Offsetting Carbon Emission Activities Reported Silver Working with the South Coast Air Quality Management District to plant over 1500 low-VOC citrus trees.
+2012

+Level Open Space Offsetting Carbon Emission Activities Reported Gold Owns and manages 16 citrus groves throughout the city totaling 209 acres of preserved open space.
+The city planted 1,046 trees in 2008, as a part of its ongoing tree planting program.
+Annually the City plant 200 - 300 trees on average.
+2012

+Level Open Space Offsetting Carbon Emission Activities Reported Platinum 4.
+The city recently approved a study that allows rural property owners to transfer the development rights for their property to would-be developers in urban areas, thereby allowing the rural areas to stay rural and also promoting higher urban density and infill development, as opposed to urban sprawl.
+2012 5.
 The city acquired a piece of property formerly held by private landowners through a partnership with the City of Loma Linda and using grant funds from the Environmental Protection Agency in 2007.
 The purpose of this acquisition was to acquire open space and maintain a conservation easement over the property with the Inland Empire Resource Conservation District.